EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/01_ecs.md

 # The ECS Pattern
 The [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) is a pattern used to organize our code when writing software.
 In this pattern:
-- Logic is represented as `System`s, and they define the behavior of the application.
+- Logic is represented as `Systems`, and they define the behavior of the application.
-- Data is represented as `Component`s that have no behavior or identifiers attached to them.
+- Data is represented as `Components` that have no behavior or identifiers attached to them.
 - Components are attached to Entities.
 - An `Entity` is an identifier.
   Each entity is essentially a "name" that groups components into a single "thing" (an object).